eabrigham/tictactoe/README.md

 Tuesday afternoon I also started using the Pomodoro method, and discovered that it kept me productive.
 It also introduces a natural breaking point to git commit and to set a goal for the next 25-minute work session.

 Wednesday I hit a wall when I realized I couldn't possibly finish the project in time.
-However, some help from Nate and later Arjun I improved the implementation of my game object, got rid of the last hard-coding, and got the game engine to finally work.
+However, with some feedback from Nate and later Arjun I improved the implementation of my game object, got rid of the last hard-coding, and got the game engine to finally work.
 I was also able to plow through some basic UI messaging.

-With additional time, I would implement the API, and add CSS/Sass styling to the board.
+During the revision period I implemented the game API, which involved figuring out some errors in my understanding of the API documentation, and refactoring parts of my game engine.

+In order to allow me to focus on our next unit, Ruby, I chose to first implement a 'minimum viability' project which meets all requirements.
+However, it has at least two shortcomings:
+1. It does not include any CSS styling.
+2. Forms are hidden using CSS when not needed, instead of being dynamically generated.

+I plan to address these in a future release.
+I also plan to refactor my game engine so that the game object is no longer directly linked to the DOM, but rather those changes are handled in the events file.
+This would allow further future changes such as determining whether a game pulled from the API has been won, and thus allow me to display the total number of games X has won.

 Possible future features:

 Load an unfinished game

-- Possible prep for multiplayer game
 - Will need to get game board from API and instantiate a Game with those cells
 - Replace hard-coding this.turns = 0 with calculating turns based on the state of the board.

-Improve styling

-- Make change password and sign out invisible until you sign in/out
-- Make sign in/out invisible after signing in
-- Better yet, use modals or a dropdown menu!
+- This feature is also prep for allowing two players to play remotely.